leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 be nested, making it possible to "comment out" chunks of code, just as in many programming languages.

-The ``constant`` command introduce new constant symbols into the working environment.
-The ``#check`` command asks Lean to report their types; in Lean, auxiliary commands that query the system for information typically begin with the hash symbol.
+The ``constant`` command introduces new constant symbols into the working environment.
+The ``#check`` command asks Lean to report their types; in Lean, auxiliary commands that query the system for information typically begin with the hash (#) symbol.
 You should try declaring some constants and type checking some expressions on your own.
 Declaring new objects in this way is a good way to experiment with the system.

-What makes simple type theory powerful is that one can build new types out of others.
+What makes simple type theory powerful is that you can build new types out of others.
 For example, if ``a`` and ``b`` are types, ``a -> b`` denotes the type of functions from ``a`` to ``b``, and ``a × b`` denotes the type of pairs consisting of an element of ``a`` paired with an element of ``b``, also known as the *Cartesian product*.
 Note that `×` is a Unicode symbol.
-We believe that judicious use of Unicode improves legibility, and all modern editors have great support for it.
-In the Lean standard library, we often use Greek letters to denote types, and the Unicode symbol `→` as a more compact version of `->`.
+The judicious use of Unicode improves legibility, and all modern editors have great support for it.
+In the Lean standard library, you often see Greek letters to denote types, and the Unicode symbol `→` as a more compact version of `->`.

 ```lean
 constant m : Nat